karemahamdy/E-commerce/README.md

 # E-commerce
-a fullstack project who is made by starpi as a backend , react,  react-redux, react-routes as a frontend with tailwind & chakra for ui
+a fullstack project who is made by salla, vue, vuex, chakra ui and tailwind